Azgrom/RustyShield/wks/hash_functions/rs_keccak_nbits/README.md

 This implementation of Keccak is not compliant with the Federal Information Processing Standards (FIPS) Publication 202[^1].
 The `rs_keccak_nbits` crate is designed to be used primarily for academic purposes and in scenarios where consistency, rather than security, is the main requirement.

-This implementation is capable to represent any of the other Keccak permutations, including the other ones present in RustySSL.
+This implementation is capable to represent any of the other Keccak permutations, including the other ones present in RustyShield.

 Despite not being FIPS compliant, the Keccak function is suitable for the following contexts in an academic or consistency-driven scenario: